alexrogozin12/sirius2022_optimization/README.md

-### Numerical simulations for paper https://arxiv.org/abs/2107.10706 (accepted at NeurIPS 2021)
+### Replication of optimization paper results.
+Sirius 2022

 Minimization and saddle-point algorithms.
 Simulations for centralized and decentralized systems.